-Friday Night Community Meals - Offered every week and open to the surrounding community.
-The meal is served “restaurant-style” by our partner churches and organizations.
+Friday Night Community Meals are open to the surrounding community and are served “restaurant-style” by volunteers and staff.
 Volunteer at a Friday night meal and get to know your community better!

-Professional Case Management - Caring caseworkers work with individuals to develop customized treatment plans and accomplish goals.
+Professional Case Managers work with individuals and families to meet emergency needs and accomplish immediate goals to develop customized treatment plans and accomplish goals.

-Rent and Utilities Assistance - Offered to qualifying RS clients at risk for having power disconnected or being evicted.
+Housing and Utilities Assistance is available to qualifying RS clients at risk for having power disconnected or being evicted.
 Funded in part through the Housing Resource Commission.

-Mental Health Services - Includes individual and group therapy, as well as aftercare support groups, available at no cost for persons suffering from trauma, depression and the effects of generational poverty.
-Our one-of-a-kind program, SnAP (Strength eNergy And Power), piloted in collaboration with Jackson County Cares Mental Health Fund and now funded by JCCMHF, the Health Care Foundation of Greater Kansas City, and Humana, is what we refer to as a "stealth mental health" program.
+Mental Health Services include individual and group therapy, as well as aftercare support groups, available at no cost for persons suffering from trauma, depression and the effects of generational poverty.
+Our one-of-a-kind program, SnAP (Strength eNergy And Power), funded by the Jackson County Cares Mental Health Fund, the Health Care Foundation of Greater Kansas City, and Humana, is what we call "stealth mental health".
 It is promoted to emergency social services clients and community members as an encouragement group, but is run by a clinical therapist using proven evidence-based practices and clinical measures.
-A licensed therapist assists individuals who have experienced trauma and depression and are stuck in poverty but have no diagnosis or other resources for healing.
+This helps avoid the stigmas of mental health services and reduces barriers to care.

 ECONOMIC COMMUNITY BUILDING SERVICES

-Our Economic Community Building comprises two parts: the Foster Grandparents Program and RS Social Ventures, Inc. This programming provides on-site volunteer and employment opportunities that bring new capital—both financial and social—into the neighborhood.
+Our Economic Community Building comprises two parts: the Foster Grandparents Program and RS Social Ventures, llc.
+This programming provides on-site volunteer and employment opportunities that bring new capital—both financial and social—into the community.

-Foster Grandparents Program - RS recruits, trains and mobilizes low‐income senior adults to volunteer with young people in difficult public schools and other local children’s institutions.
+RS Foster Grandparents Program recruits, trains and mobilizes low‐income senior adults to volunteer with young people in difficult public schools and other local children’s institutions.
 Foster Grandparents provide tutoring and mentoring services as well as an all‐important connection to a caring adult.
-This is a partnership program with the Corporation for National & Community Service's Senior Corp.
-Volunteers receive a stipend for their participation.
-Last year, RS invested over $362,000 in the lives of nearly 90 hard‐working senior citizen volunteers who live, shop, and play in the community around 31st and Troost.
-Foster Grandparents are serving at 31 civic institutions, including schools, hospitals, preschools and childcare centers in Jackson, Platte, and Clay counties.
+Foster Grandparents serve at 31 civic institutions, including schools, hospitals, preschools and childcare centers in Jackson, Platte, and Clay counties.

-RS Social Ventures - In late 2015, RS Social Ventures, Inc., was launched as a for‐profit C-Corp wholly owned subsidiary of Reconciliation Services.
+RS Social Ventures, llc, is a for‐profit C-Corp wholly owned subsidiary of Reconciliation Services.
 Unlike a job placement program or training program, RS Social Ventures has two objectives: (1) to provide living wage employment opportunities and meaningful work for individuals completing RS programs and for those living in the community; and, (2) to provide an ongoing source of revenue for RS nonprofit social services.
-We believe such social ventures are essential to securing non-profit sustainability in the years ahead and critical for building community wealth to lift families out of poverty.
-The pilot program has already provided work for more than 280 people!

 Monday - Thursday: 9:00am to 1:00pm; 2:00pm to 5:00pm